dcomp-leris/CGReplay/README.md

 python --version
 ```

-If you don’t have Python 3.10+, download and install it from the official website:
+If you don’t have Python 3.12.3, download and install it from the official website:
 [https://www.python.org/downloads/](https://www.python.org/downloads/)

+> NOTE: Make sure python or python3 is the alias for Python 3.12.3 with `python --version` or `python3 --version`.

 ### **Step 3: Create a Virtual Environment at /home/\<username\>**
 Run the following command to create a virtual environment named `venv`: